CarVac/3dPrintingGuide/Electronics/BedLevelSensors.md

 # Recommendations

-For room temperature printers that will be printing with a limited range of nozzle temperatures, a BLTouch is generally okay on a budget.
+For room temperature printers that will be printing with a limited range of nozzle temperatures, a BLTouch is generally good on a budget and easy to integrate.

 At higher temperatures, a dockable probe is an economical option.